• Home

 Church issues

-The recent winds bought down a large lime tree at St Giles which has now been cleared.
-Fortunately it came down only hours after our practice night and did very little damage to the churchyard missing the War Memorial by inches.
-Lea Marston church has also been closed as the roof walls around the tower have been declared unsafe and need immediate remedial repairs.
+Lea Marston church has been closed as the roof walls around the tower have been declared unsafe and need immediate remedial repairs.
 There are no services and no ringing until this is put right.

 Stedman Doubles quarter